Rafael-Anguiano/Map-and-Pays/README.md

 ## Description
 Mobile App to learn how to implement a Mapview, work with a Marker and payments with Stripe.
+Simulating to be a parts of a delivery application.

+> (Created with Learning Porpuses)
 ---

 ## Installation